camunda/camunda-docs-static/get-started/content/bpmn20/deploy.md

 {{< img src="../img/create-process-instance-authorization.png" >}}

-For further details about authorizations and how to manage them, please read the following sections in the user guide: [Authorization Service](/manual/latest/user-guide/process-engine/authorization-service) and [Authorizations](/manual/latest/webapps/admin/authorization-management).
+For further details about authorizations and how to manage them, please read the following sections in the user guide: [Authorization Service](/manual/latest/user-guide/process-engine/authorization-service) and [Authorization Management](/manual/latest/webapps/admin/authorization-management).

 # Work on the Task